 Know the songs you are singing inside out and practice your performance prior to the event to reduce nerves and stage fright.

-Getting out there and performing is the best way to practise; there will be open mic nights near you, that welcome new acts.
+Getting out there and performing is the best way to practice; there will be open mic nights near you that welcome new acts.

-The day before the singing competition, keep your training and practise to a minimum; if you must have a couple of final rehearsals, focus solely on technique.
+The day before the singing competition, keep your training and practice to a minimum; if you must have a couple of final rehearsals, focus solely on technique.

 Aim to be so well prepared, beforehand, that you can spend the day doing something relaxing and enjoyable.